Emmynash/nodeMicroservice/README.md

 run npm test

 >Testing POST user/login
-.email and password is required & email must be valid
+email and password are required & email must be valid
 example:
 {
     "email": "yourname@email.com",
     "passowrd": yourpassword"
 }

+returns:
+{
+    "09i43rjwfk0-mlksfkdcokkmdslcmkskfldmc............" //as a token }

 login returns a token, copy it to test other routes